 The biggest advantage to operating a sole proprietorship is that it is very simple to form and maintain.
 And, since there isn’t a delineation between the business and the owner, it means that any income earned by the business is earned by the owner, so no separate taxes need to be filed.
 One would simply need to keep track of monies earned and file the Schedule C with the personal tax returns.

-A corporation is considered a separate entity from it’s owners, therefore, the owners will not be held responsible for any financial hardships or lawsuits filed against the business.
-This protection is often called a, “corporate shield”, as it shields the owners assets.
+A corporation is considered a separate entity from its owners, therefore, the owners will not be held responsible for any financial hardships or lawsuits filed against the business.
+This protection is often called a “corporate shield”, as it shields the owners’ assets.

 This business structure is often seen as overly administrative for the average small business.
-The reason being that this structure requires a formal structure of shareholders, directors, officers and employees.
+The reason being that this entity requires a formal structure of shareholders, directors, officers, and employees.
 Each corporation is required to appoint at least one person to serve on the board and the officers are required to oversee the day-to-day operations of the business.
 This is generally only a good option for a small business that has been around for a while and is preparing to go public or grow significantly.

-For tax purposes, a Corporation files it’s own taxes, separate from those of the owner.
+For tax purposes, a Corporation files its own taxes, separate from those of the owner.
 As such, if you are the owner of a corporation, you will need to file both your personal taxes and taxes for your small business.
 In turn, this can result in, “double taxation”, which means that the business pays taxes on any profits and the owner pays taxes on those profits after they have been distributed to them.

-It may seen as though from a taxation standpoint, a C Corporation is not the way to go, and in many cases, that may be true.
+It may be seen as though from a taxation standpoint, a C Corporation is not the way to go, and in many cases, that may be true.
 However, one thing to consider, especially if you are intent on growing your business significantly and therefore investing profits back into the company, is that a C Corporation only pays taxes on those profits that are distributed to their shareholders.
 Meanwhile, members or owners of an LLC, an S Corporation (both of which will be addressed shortly) and a sole proprietorship pay taxes on any profits, whether they are deposited into personal bank accounts or invested back into the business.

 To sidestep this double tax burden, some small business owners will form an S Corporation.
 This means that the business does not file its own taxes, but rather profits are passed through and filed on the individual taxes of the shareholders.
 If any of the shareholders are employees of the company, then the business must pay a fair wage to those employees, aside from their profit shares, and payroll taxes on the aforementioned wages.
 Additionally, it is important to keep in mind that not all C Corporations will qualify for S Corporation status.
 For example, an S Corporation cannot have more than 100 shareholders and they must all reside in the United States.